P-p-H-d/c-stl-comparison/README.md

 * [M\*LIB](https://github.com/P-p-H-d/mlib)
 * [STC - Smart Template Container for C](https://github.com/tylov/STC)
 * [CC](https://github.com/JacksonAllan/CC.git)

+This is a WIP, and some reviews are needed to help this comparison.

 If you see any errors in this report, or want to include another C library,